-Before adding any soap to into the reservoir, ensure it is multi-use, and it is safe for siding, sidewalks and also the windows.
+Before adding any soap to the reservoir, ensure it is multi-use, and it is safe for vinyl siding, sidewalks and also the windows.
 After confirming that, you can now add the soap concentrate into the soap concentrate and set the soap tip to the pressure washing wand.

 Setting the soap tip will allow you to get a lower pressure at a wider angle of 60 degrees.
 This wide-angle will allow the wide distribution of soap across the siding.

 Step IV: Apply soap

 You can now turn on the pressure washer and start streaming the soapy water on the vinyl siding.
 While at that, ensure you avoid the laps of the vinyl siding as this will only trap water inside them and penetrate the insulation.
 This is because it’s almost impossible for trapped water to dry off, and that will eventually lead to water damage.
 Also, do not point the spray upwards, and using a tall ladder will make the washing even easier.

 Note, the water should also be kept off the corners, but if you fail at doing so, then you should ensure you dry them with a towel when you are done.
 While the wide coverage of 60 degrees, with its straight blast, seems quite convenient, it does not help lift off the dirt beneath as well as the 45 degrees does.
 Therefore, always aim the wand at 45 degrees.

 The initial amount of soap will not always be enough for the whole house perimeter.
 So, depending on how big your house is, you will need to regularly check the level and add some more soap.
 After doing that, always ensure you put the tip back on, or you can switch it with another.

 Step V: Rinse off the dirt and soapy water